mshary/itv/README.md

 	89    89     Y
 	90    90     Z

-4. In ITV record X, save current ID as TAG and use generated integer 67 as new ID, ITV table becomes, (note that no duplicate values in columns ID and TAG, the integeral values are merely switches with one another).
+4. In ITV record X, save current ID as TAG and use generated integer 67 as new ID, ITV table becomes, (note that no duplicate values in columns ID and TAG, the integeral values are merely switches with one another),

 	ID    TAG    Value
 	--    ---    -----